localhostd3veloper/noobjs/README.md

 greet("Gautam"); // "Gautam" is an Argument
 ```

-## First Class Functions
+### First Class Functions

 - functions having functions in their `arguments`.

-- The ability of functions to be used as values and be able to return and pass as `arugments` to another `function`.
+- The ability of functions to be used as values and be able to return and pass as `arguments` to another `function`.

 ```js
 function first(doesSomething) {